sbutler/aws-bastion-terraform/README.md

 newly launched one will have the updated parameters.

 The SSM Parameter Store paths all begin with `/$project/`, where the project value is what you use for the `project` deploy variable.
+You will need to know what value you plan on using for `project` to create these SSM Parmeters:

+- Terraform: If you do not specify the `project` variable then the default value of `"bastion"` is used.
+Your SSM paths then all begin with `/bastion/`.
+- CodeBuild: The value of the CloudFormation Stack name is used as the `project` variable.
+Your SSM paths then all begin with `/$STACK_NAME/`.
+If you are unsure, then assume it will be `"bastion"` and use that value for the stack name when you do the CodeBuild deployment.

 **Some of these parameters are required before deploying the bastion host.**